deabb/BlenderMaterialsToVMAT/README.md

 # BlenderMaterialsToVMAT
-A simple script that converts all scene materials into simple Source 2 VMAT files
+A simple script that converts all scene materials into simple CS2 VMAT files

 # Usage
 * Open a new Text Editor window in Blender.